Nonsurgical Weight Loss Procedures (Bariatric Endoscopy)

 How Nonsurgical Weight Loss Procedures Work

-Trained and Skilled in GI Endoscopy
+Trained and Skilled in Advanced GI Endoscopy

 These procedures require specialists with advanced training in GI endoscopy.
 Our surgeons and gastroenterologist have completed this advanced training and have years of experience performing these procedures with positive outcomes.
 We also train future weight loss surgeons to perform these procedures.